rafh/News-API/README.md

 ## Contributors

-Just me - thanks to the help of the newsapi ofcourse
+Just me - thanks to the help of the newsapi

 ## License